Belgian Malinois Dog Breed Information Guide

 That being said, the Belgian Malinois is one of the most manageable breeds when well trained.
 Police forces around the world will attest to the Belgian Malinois willingness to consistently obey commands when temptation to do otherwise abounds.
 Therefore, the Belgian Malinois can be trained to be more agreeable with strangers and other pets.
 But make no mistake, the Belgian Malinois is typically not a cuddly, patient dog who will welcome playful affection.

-Training Your Belgian Malinois
+Belgian Malinois Exercise Info

 The Belgian Malinois has substantial exercise requirements.
 His powerful muscles crave an outlet for his pent energy so walking and running him are essential.
 The herding instinct of the Belgian Malinois tends to make in run in wide, sweeping circles so large, open fields are a good place to allow him to run.
 Dog parks may not be well suited for the Belgian Malinois as his temperament can cause him to show aggression toward other, less standoffish breeds.